astropy/SPISEA/docs/multiplicity.rst

 Offner et al. 2023 multiplicity
 ------------------------------------------
-Opt-in field multiplicity from Offner et al. (2023), Protostars and Planets VII, ASP Conf.
-Ser.
-534, 275 (`arXiv:2203.10066
+The recommended multiplicity class to use is that derived from data summarized in Offner et al. (2023) (`arXiv:2203.10066
 <https://arxiv.org/abs/2203.10066>`_; ADS
 `2023ASPC..534..275O
 <https://ui.adsabs.harvard.edu/abs/2023ASPC..534..275O>`_).
 Table 1
 data: Zenodo `10.5281/zenodo.6628915
 <https://doi.org/10.5281/zenodo.6628915>`_.
+This class is not the default (for backwards compatability) but is strongly preferred.

 The SPISEA v2.5 :class:`~imf.multiplicity.MultiplicityUnresolved` /
-:class:`~imf.multiplicity.MultiplicityResolvedDK` objects remain the default.
-Pass an Offner instance as ``IMF.multiplicity`` to use this model.
+:class:`~imf.multiplicity.MultiplicityResolvedDK` objects remain the default; but has known limitations in the brown dwarf regime.

 Unresolved (companions, no orbits)::